GoogleCloudPlatform/getting-started-java/gce/README.md

 # Getting Started with Java - Google Compute Engine

-See the [Bookshelf tutorial][tutorial] for help getting started with App Engine Standard, Cloud Firestore, and more.
+See the [Bookshelf tutorial][tutorial] for help getting started with Google App Engine (Standard), Google Cloud Firestore, and more.

 You'll need to [create a bucket][create-bucket] in Google Cloud Storage,